Welcome to our official guide to Royal Windsor Racecourse.

 You can also of course purchase a racecard from the track which carries much of the same useful information.
 Many like to keep these as souvenirs, especially from big horse racing events.

-Windsor Racecourse Weather
+Other Events at Windsor Racecourse

 The majority of occasions and events held at Windsor Racecourse are private attendance only, but there are some dates in the diary to which the public are invited.